Dimer Models and Conformal Structures: Methods from Geometric Analysis

 valid only for the $u \in \mathscr{A}_N(\Omega,h_0)$ contained in the space of admissible functions.
 Unfortunately, the expression $dI_\sigma[h;u-h]$ is \emph{nonlinear} in $u-h$.
 Therefore, this characterisation is of limited value, and we are forced to consider alternative approaches.
 See, however, Theorem \ref{thm:hstar:minimizer} for a sufficient pointwise criterion for minimality.

-On the other hand, the correspondence between the variational problem \eqref{ELbasic} and the proper solutions to \eqref{beltrami2345} described above is strong enough for many features of $f$ to carry over to the minimizers $h$.
-In detail the correspondence is explained in Section \ref{repsection}.
-Collecting the previous descriptions on the domains $\LL$ and maps $f$, one then obtains striking geometric properties for the solutions of the Euler-Lagrange equation \eqref{eq:EL34}.
+On the other hand, what saves us is the strong correspondence the variational problem \eqref{ELbasic} has to the solutions $f$ of the specific Beltrami equation \eqref{32kaksi23}, described in the previous subsections, allowing many features of $f$ to carry over to the minimizers $h$.